techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=171
 (79)
 When a short is added to a float, what is the type of the result?

-a. short
+A. short

-b. int
+B. int

-c. float
+C. float

-d.
-You can’t add a short to a float.
+D. You can’t add a short to a float.

-Answer: C
+ANSWER: C
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: